Curvature equations coupling symmetric tensors with a metric: Examples of solutions to the coupled projectively flat and coupled Einstein equations

-\begin{example} Let $(N, \Om)$ be a $2n$-dimensional symplectic manifold and let $i:M \to N$ be a Lagrangian immersion.
-Tensors on $M$ are labeled with lowercase Latin indices and tensors on $N$ are labeled with uppercase Latin indices.
-A \emph{(para/pseudo)-Kähler structure} is a triple $(G, A, \Omega)$ comprising a (pseudo-)Riemannian metric $G_{IJ}$, an integrable (para)complex structure, and a symplectic form $\Omega_{IJ}$, which are \emph{compatible} in the sense that, for all $X, Y \in \Ga(TN)$, $A(AX) = \ep X$, $\Om(X, Y) = G(AX, Y)$, $\Om(AX, Y) = \ep G(X, Y)$, where, when $\ep = 1$ the qualifier \emph{para} applies, and when $\ep = -1$ the qualifier \emph{pseudo} is used if $G_{IJ}$ is not Riemannian signature.
+Let $(N, \Om)$ be a $2n$-dimensional symplectic manifold and let $i:M \to N$ be a Lagrangian immersion.
+Tensors on $M$ and $N$ are labeled with lowercase and uppercase Latin indices, respectively.
+A \emph{(para/pseudo)-Kähler structure} is a triple $(G, A, \Omega)$ comprising a (pseudo-)Riemannian metric $G$, an integrable (para)complex structure, $A$, and a symplectic form $\Omega$, which are \emph{compatible} in the sense that, for all $X, Y \in \Ga(TN)$, $A(AX) = \ep X$, $\Om(X, Y) = G(AX, Y)$, $\Om(AX, Y) = \ep G(X, Y)$, where, when $\ep = 1$, the qualifier \emph{para} applies, and, when $\ep = -1$, the qualifier \emph{pseudo} is used if $G$ has indefinite signature.